Free Arabian Legion

-The Free Arabian Legion (Legion Freies Arabien; جيش بلاد العرب الحرة) was the collective name of several Nazi German units formed from Arab volunteers from the Middle East, notably Iraq, and North Africa during World War II.
+The Free Arabian Legion (Legion Freies Arabien; جيش بلاد العرب الحرة) was the collective name of several Nazi German units formed from Arab and African volunteers, many of whom were former Allied colonial troops taken as prisoners of war by the Nazis.
+Additional volunteers were drawn from the Middle East, notably Iraq, and North Africa during World War II.

 Operational history

 Origins

-At the beginning of April 1941, Iraqi politician Rashid Ali al-Gaylani, along with several more Iraqi officers who were part of the nationalist group Golden Square, overthrew the pro-British regime in the Kingdom of Iraq.
-The new pro-Nazi government sought German and Italian support for an Iraqi revolt against British forces in the country.
-Contact was established with the Axis powers with the help of the Grand Mufti of Jerusalem Amin al-Husseini, who had been living in Iraq since he had fled imprisonment from Mandatory Palestine shortly before the war.
+In April 1941, a group of senior Iraqi officials, including the politician Rashid Ali al-Gaylani and several army officers who were part of the Golden Square nationalist group, launched a coup d'état which overthrew the Kingdom of Iraq's pro-British government.
+The new regime, which was pro-Axis, soon made contact with German and Italian authorities and requested military support.
+Iraqi-Axis communications were established with the help of the Grand Mufti of Jerusalem Amin al-Husseini, who had been living in Iraq since he had fled imprisonment in Mandatory Palestine shortly before the outbreak of World War II in 1939.

-In May 1941, the Anglo-Iraqi War began with British forces entering Iraq.
-Adolf Hitler had agreed to send Luftwaffe squadrons to support Iraq as well as Sonderstab F, a special mission headed by Hellmuth Felmy that intended to support the revolt. and raise a German-led Arab brigade.

-By the end of May, the Iraqi forces had been beaten by the British, and al-Husseini and al-Gaylani fled to Iran and then Italy, and later Germany.
-After the defeat, a number of Arab sympathizers were shipped out of the Middle East through French Syria and ended up in Cape Sounion, Greece.
+In May 1941, the Anglo-Iraqi War began when British forces invaded Iraq.
+Adolf Hitler had agreed to send Luftwaffe squadrons to support Iraq as well as Special Staff F, a special mission headed by Hellmuth Felmy that was intended to also provide military support to the new Iraqi regime.
+However, by the end of May the British had defeat the forces of the new regime, with al-Gaylani and al-Husseini fleeing to Iran and then onwards to Germany via Italy.
+Following the Iraqi defeat, several pro-Axis Arabs were sent to Europe through French Syria, ending up in Sounion, Greece.

 A soldier from the Free Arabian Legion in German-occupied Greece in September 1943.